Go directly to product information

 • β-pinene, pine resin, and

-• linalol, responsible for the scents of rosewood and coriander
+• linalool, responsible for the scents of rosewood and coriander

-A ripe berry contains considerably more linalol, geraniol and geranyl acetate than a green berry.
-The aromas develop during maturation,
+A ripe berry contains considerably more linalool, geraniol and geranyl acetate than a green berry.
+The aromas develop during ripening,

 Combinations

-Sanshō pepper combines excellently with citrus (kafir leaf, yuzu or sereh), coconut, coriander and curry leaves, miso and soy sauce.
+Sanshō pepper combines well with citrus (kafir leaf, yuzu or lemongrass), coconut, coriander and curry leaves, miso and soy sauce.

-Except for dishes with freshwater eel - don't forget how heavily the eel stock is under pressure - sansho is delicious with white and red meat, duck, fish and crustaceans, (arrow) squid and desserts, especially those with chocolate.
-Sanshō is a key ingredient in Shichimi Togarashi, Japan's 7-spice spice, and is used in Japanese noodle and miso dishes.
+In addition to dishes with freshwater eel - remember how depleted eel stocks are - sanshō is delicious with white and red meat, duck, fish and shellfish, squid and desserts, especially those with chocolate.
+Sanshō is a key ingredient in Shichimi Togarashi, Japan's seven-spice spice, and is used in Japanese noodle and miso dishes.

 Features: